yohasebe/monadic-chat-cli/README.md

 ]}
 ```

 The accumulator in `research` mode also looks like this.

+The conversation history is kept entirely in memory until the running app is terminated or reset.
+The part of the conversation history sent through the API along with new input sentences is referred to here as the accumulator.

 ### Reducer